 pick at the stain until it becomes a hole.

-Added: Friday, September 11, 2015 / Forthcoming in We Were the People Who Moved (Tebot Bach).
+Added: Friday, September 11, 2015 / In We Were the People Who Moved (Tebot Bach).
 Used with permission.

-David Ebenbach is the author of five books of poetry, fiction, and non-fiction, including the poetry collection We Were the People Who Moved (Tebot Bach) and the short story collection Into the Wilderness (Washington Writers’ Publishing House).
-Winner of the Drue Heinz Literature Prize, the Patricia Bibby Prize, and the Washington Writers’ Publishing House Fiction Prize, Ebenbach has a PhD in Psychology from the University of Wisconsin-Madison and an MFA in Writing from the Vermont College of Fine Arts.
+David Ebenbach is the author of six books of poetry, fiction, and non-fiction, including the poetry collection We Were the People Who Moved (Teboh Bach, 2015) and the novel Miss Portland (Orison Books, 2017).
+Winner of such awards as the Drue Heinz Literature Prize, the Patricia Bibby Prize, and the Juniper Prize, Ebenbach has a PhD in Psychology from the University of Wisconsin-Madison and an MFA in Writing from the Vermont College of Fine Arts.
 Learn more at his website.